-The software does not implement a required step in a cryptographic algorithm, resulting in weaker encryption than advertised by that algorithm.
+The product does not implement a required step in a cryptographic algorithm, resulting in weaker encryption than advertised by the algorithm.

 Architecture and Design

-This issue can be introduced when the requirements for the algorithm are
+This issue may happen when the requirements for the cryptographic algorithm are not clearly stated.

 The listings below show possible areas for which the given weakness could appear.
 These may be for specific named Languages, Operating Systems, Architectures, Paradigms, Technologies, or a class of such platforms.
 The platform is listed along with how frequently the given weakness appears for that instance.

 The table below specifies different individual consequences associated with the weakness.
 The Scope identifies the application security area that is violated, while the Impact describes the negative technical impact that arises if an adversary succeeds in exploiting this weakness.
 The Likelihood provides information about how likely the specific consequence is expected to be seen relative to the other consequences in the list.
 For example, there may be high likelihood that a weakness will be exploited to achieve a certain impact, but a low likelihood that it will be exploited to achieve a different impact.